Attribute-Based vs Role-Based Access Control (RBAC vs ABAC) Security in PIM Software

 Common for most larger companies, role-based access control helps manage the level of access to company data allowed for each user.
 Role refers less to a user’s actual position in the company, and more about what they can view or edit on the system.
 In a department or team, multiple employees might have one of the more similar roles with permission relevant to that team.
 The administrators set what actions or privileges each role has.

 To utilize RBAC optimally, it’s best to first clean up bad data.
-Starting simple is best, rather than diving into creating all possible roles from implementation.
+Starting simple is best, rather than diving into creating all possible roles and determining access from implementation.

 Why is RBAC important?